 Implementing change on a company level can feel insurmountable.
-As a matter of fact, the more question_marksuccessful companies become, the more difficult I find it is for them to change.
+As a matter of fact, the more successful companies become, the more difficult I find it is for them to change.
 But growth requires change.
 The business ideologies that have driven organizations to success over time often contain specific ideas about organizational structure, performance measures, and hiring habits.
 But as you grow, you will find that what worked yesterday may not work tomorrow.
 And even in gazelle-like companies, we often find the "that's the way we do things here" mentality.

 So how can you change an organization?
 Why even try to implement change?
 Here is the challenge: if large, successful organizations were trains, then many of them are coming to a screeching halt between stations.
 Why?
 Because the way the world does business is changing, but the leviathans of business are not.